-The string method isn’t an exact science, so it’s best to use this engagement rings guide for proper size to double check before you’re off to make your purchase.
+The string method isn’t an exact science, so it’s best to use this engagement ring guide for the proper size to double-check before you’re off to make your purchase.

 Also, we have a helpful guide for those of you wondering how to measure ring size for online shopping.
 Use this online Ring Size Wizard – a simple online tool to know ring size.

 The next bit of help teaches you how to measure ring size with paper.

 You can use the first secret weapon in our toolbox; this printable sizer.

 Wrap this around your finger to find your exact size.